Manage Intelligent Capture

 Note

-Incompatible APs have the following conditions:
+Incompatible APs have these conditions:

 • The operation mode is not set to local or FlexConnect.